dtduval/dtduval.github.io/Daily-notes.md

 - Readings to be discussed (in the following order) over the next few classes ([volunteers needed to lead](https://docs.google.com/spreadsheets/d/1ReG39yWJv5-_fNC0bEEAHVCr825dX3QoiEOxM7E6RSs/edit?usp=sharing)):
     - International Economics 1: A brief history of modern economic globalization
-    - Fundamentals of Global Strategy 2: The globalization of companies and industries
+    - Fundamentals of Global Strategy 2: The globalization of companies and industries (Chapter 2 only)
     - The Global Environment Of Business: New Paradigms For International Management
     - Morrison, A. and Bouquet, C. (2011) 'Are you giving globalization the right amount of attention?'
 MIT Sloan Management Review 52(2).
     - Kerr, W.R.
 (2016) 'Harnessing the best of globalization', MIT Sloan Management Review 58(1).